basho/basho_docs/content/riak/ts/1.5.0/using/querying/select/limit.md

 ---
 title: "LIMIT in Riak TS"
-description: "Using the LIMIT clause in Riak TS."
+description: "Using the LIMIT statement in Riak TS."
 menu:
   riak_ts-1.5.0:
     name: "LIMIT"